 Connections Conference Program

-The Connections Conference 2019 will include a balance of plenary and breakout sessions, ample networking time, and a resource marketplace.
-This year’s theme - adaptive - will support nonprofit sector resiliency and responsiveness to change.
-Expert speakers and thought leaders will challenge our perceptions, provide us with new skills, and build a shared understanding of how in the nonprofit sector can become adaptive in the face of unpredictable times and challenges in securing resources.
+The Connections Conference 2019 included a balance of plenary and breakout sessions, networking time, and a resource marketplace.
+The theme - adaptive - supported nonprofit sector resiliency and responsiveness to change.
+Expert speakers and thought leaders challenged our perceptions, provided us with new skills, and built a shared understanding of how the nonprofit sector can become adaptive in the face of unpredictable times and challenges in securing resources.

 Connections Conference 2019 Program Overview

 Speaker: Juan Carlos Eichholz

 Our changing world requires organizations to develop an ability to adapt to change, and to do so rapidly, intelligently, and effectively.
 In conversation with David Mitchell, Adaptive Capacity author and expert, Juan Carlos Eichholz will share a set of practical tools and ideas that you can begin using immediately to understand and develop the adaptive capacity of your organization.

 How can nonprofit organizations and the sector as a whole best adapt advocacy efforts in the lead-up to elections, during election campaigns, and following elections?
 ONN’s Cathy Taylor will share lessons learned from the recent Ontario provincial election, and Bruce MacDonald will share Imagine Canada’s approach to the upcoming federal election.

 Despite the central role of public policy in social change, nonprofit professionals often struggle with their role in policy work.
 Allan Northcott will lead a discussion with Anne McLellan and Nancy Reynolds on policy making in Alberta and how it's changing in a dynamic, polarized environment.

 Speaker: Elizabeth Dozois

 Building your leadership toolkit in increasingly complex and changing environments requires considering new paths and skills for today’s leaders.
 Leadership expert, Jim Dewald will facilitate a discussion with Denise Blair, Anila Lee Yuen, and Adam Legge, to share insights on developing the culture you want, with the people you need, to achieve your mission.

 Speaker: Yvonne Chenier